Olaleyeodunayo/Play-store-apps-Data-analysis-with-SQL/README.md

  ### Goals this project aims to achieve

  The primary goal of this research project is to analyze app data from the Google Play Store to uncover trends and insights that inform developers and stakeholders about app performance and user preferences.
-By addressing the research questions, we aim to
+By addressing the research questions, we aim to:

 - Identify key factors influencing app installations and ratings.
 - Understand the dynamics of app popularity across different categories.